caspergrl/GT-UX-UI-Dec2022-June2023/11-week/03-lesson.md

   - An example: Ems are used for typography and font size of the parent, in the case of typographical properties like font size, and font size of the element itself, in the case of other properties like width.

     - font-size = 16px = 1em so 1.5 em = 24px (16px base em + 8px (1/2 an em))

-> :gem: **Designer Insight:** Take a moment to share how fluid page layout shows up in your design work.

-- Ask: ***"Show me on screen with a thumbs up or thumbs down if you are following."***

-> :globe_with_meridians: **Online Recommendation:** When you pose questions to the class, switch to Gallery View in Zoom to see your class on one screen.
-Ask your students to raise their hands to ask a question or pose an idea by clicking Raise Hand in the webinar controls.

 ### RWD Uses Relative Units